lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 One prominent example of something that many software developers hold strong opinions about, is statically versus dynamically typed languages.
-Advocates of static typing on one hand often maintain that strong typing is absolutely necessary for any serious project, while on the other hand users of dynamically typed languages regard static typing as a tedious and mostly unnecessary ceremony.
+Advocates of static typing on one hand often maintain that strong typing is absolutely necessary for any serious project, while -- on the other hand -- users of dynamically typed languages regard static typing as a tedious and mostly unnecessary ceremony.

-Despite these strong beliefs, evidence shows how both approaches can be extremely successful, ruling out a single objective winner of the diatribe.
+Despite these strong beliefs, evidence shows that both approaches can be extremely successful, ruling out a single objective winner of the diatribe.
 If dynamic typing cannot scale, how can we explain the existence of numerous large projects written in JavaScript, Python, Ruby, etc.?
 Let alone entire operative